vihsiao/cse15l-lab-reports/labreport-week3.md

 This command returns all keywords with the character "f" in it

-When using the search keyword it activates this if statement
+When using the search keyword it activates this if statement, and gets the keyword by pulling the url and getting the path after the `"="`

 ```
 if (url.getPath().contains("/search")) {